frankaz/frankaz/README.md

 ### Hi, I'm Franklin 👋

+Tech-savvy and performance-driven professional with extensive and diverse experience in designing, developing, and implementing full-stack development strategies and web applications.
+Articulate and refined communicator with an aptitude for fostering long-term professional relationships through openness, kindness, and collaboration.

 <!--
 **frankaz/frankaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.